 Whether you’ve lost it due to circumstances out of your control, a marathon of high stakes pressure and pain, or you’re frustrated with the demands of life, you’ve let it go and accepted a state lower than your normal as your normal.

 Perhaps you are wondering how this could have happened.
 Where did it start?

 Table of Contents

-The acceptance of a low state has a significant impact across a wide variety of daily life choices.
-This, in turn, causes other things not to go your way and reinforces your loss of interest in life.
+The acceptance of a low state has a significant impact on a wide variety of daily life choices.
+This, in turn, causes other things not to go your way, and that’s why you have lost all your hope and are not interested in anything that happens in your life.